aristanetworks/anta/docs/cli/debug.md

-# ANTA debug commands
+# Debugging ANTA Commands

-ANTA CLI also provides a set of entrypoints to help building ANTA content.
-We call it `debug` and it provides different options:
+The ANTA CLI includes a set of debugging tools, making it easier to build and test ANTA content.
+This functionality is accessed via the `debug` entrypoint and offers the following options:

-- Run a command on a device from your inventory and expose the result.
+- Executing a command on a device from your inventory and revealing the result.
-- Run a templated command on a device from your inventory and expose the result.
+- Running a templated command on a device from your inventory and revealing the result.

-Both are extremly useful to build your tests since you have visual access to the output you receive from the eAPI.
-It also help extracting output content to be used by the unit tests, as described in our [contribution guide](../contribution.md).
+These tools are especially helpful in building your tests, as they give you visual access to the output you receive from the eAPI.
+They also facilitate the extraction of output content for use in unit tests, as described in our [contribution guide](../contribution.md).

-!!! note "ANTA Inventory"
+!!! warning
-    Because `debug` is based on a device from your inventory, you MUST use a valid [ANTA Inventory](../usage-inventory-catalog.md#create-an-inventory-file).
+    The `debug` tools require a device from your inventory.
+Thus, you MUST use a valid [ANTA Inventory](../usage-inventory-catalog.md#create-an-inventory-file).

-## Get the result of an EOS command
+## Executing an EOS command

-To run a command, you can leverage the `run-cmd` entrypoint with the following options:
+You can use the `run-cmd` entrypoint to run a command, which includes the following options:

+### Command overview

 ```bash
 $ anta debug run-cmd --help